-Three Veterans’ Deaths ‘Possibly’ Result Of Errors By Pathologist, VA Officials Disclose
+Three Veterans’ Deaths ‘Possibly’ Result Of Errors By Pathologist, VA Official Discloses

 FAYETTEVILLE (KFSM) — A review of cases of a former pathologist who was found to be impaired have showed 1,119 errors so far, resulting in 11 institutional disclosures and three veterans who have died.